 Initial login can take some time if you connect over a slow network because all of the system data is transferred during the login.

 If the login fails, it is usually due to one of the following reasons:

 - Invalid Username or Password.

 - Not enough user licenses are available.
 In cases where a client session stopped abnormally, the license remains in use until the Client Timeout interval has passed (specified in Interface Manager | Clients | Client Timeout).

 - A Firewall on the computer that is running the APS.net System Service.

-- The APS.net System Service is not running on the server and port that are specified in the APS.net Client.exe.config file as shown in an example below.
+- The APS.net System Service is not running on the server and port specified in the APS.net Client.exe.config file, as shown in an example below.

 url="http://<SERVER IP or COMPUTER NAME>:<PORT>/PTBroadcaster.soap"/>